daresaydigital/reactive-ui/README.md

 # reactive-ui
-An example of building Functional Reactive UI for Android
+An example how to build Functional Reactive UI for Android